Route 66 Thru Arizona

 Route 66 was fully decommissioned in 1985 after I-40 was fully completed.
 It didn’t take long for tourists, mainly European ones, were seen visiting old sections of the highway while admiring and photographing the old deteriorating buildings.

 Barbor Angel DelGadio noticed this in Seligman and other towns and thought that maybe they should do something about it.
 So, in 1985, Angel and his brother Juan, plus several others, started the Historic Route 66 Association of Arizona, the first group in the nation that focused on saving Route 66.
 Then the international Route 66 movement began, further drawing in the Europeans, and the rest is history.
-Soon, other states that Route 66 used to pass through started their own historical association.
+Soon, other states that Route 66 formally pass through started their own historical association.

 Shortly after, the association organized the Kingman Fun Run, even though it was created in Seligman.
 Kingman was simply better known than little Seligman.
-The first fun run was in 1988 and is now the oldest, continuous Route 66 event.
+The first fun run was in 1988 and is now the oldest, continuous running Route 66 event.
 Today, the event pulls in a large crowd of roadies that drive their classic cars from Kingman to Seligman along the stretch that we’ll drive down next.

 As you drive down Seligman, you’ll notice old hotels, businesses, gas stations and cafes all decked out with the Route 66 theme.
 Some show off the Cars movie characters.
 Others make fun of their remote location on the Mother Road.
 If you look around this small town, you’ll find a lot of character.
 The residents of Seligman were not going to see their town die like many of the others after the building of I-40.
 Instead, they made it quite a fun little town to visit that’s full of life.